USEPA/sensortoolkit/docs/source/index.rst

 sensortoolkit is most suitable for individuals who have some prior coding experience in python.
-The library is equipped with an API (application programming interface) that allows for ease of navigation and customization, making sensortoolkit accessible to individuals with a wide range of skillsets (e.g.,  individuals interested in monitoring their own sensor data, students and academic researchers, and industry professionals).
+The library is equipped with an API (application programming interface) that allows for ease of navigation and customization, making sensortoolkit accessible to individuals with a wide range of skill sets (e.g.,  individuals interested in monitoring their own sensor data, students and academic researchers, and industry professionals).